naseemap47/naseemap47/README.md

 ### Hi, I am NASEEM A P
-## I'm a Growing Developer, Computer Vision Engineer
+## I'm a Growing Developer, AI Engineer

-- 🔭 I’m currently working on Computer Vision, MLOps
+- 🔭 I’m currently working on Agentic Workflows
-- 🌱 I’m currently learning about GenAI
+- 🌱 I’m currently learning about LLMOps
-- 👯 I’m looking to collaborate with other Computer Vision Engineers and AI Startups
+- 👯 I’m looking to collaborate with other AI Engineers and AI Startups
 - 💬 Ask me about Computer Vision, I will try to answer
 - 📫 How to reach me:
      email: naseemalassampattil@gmail.com